kgodey/listery/README.md

 'listery.context_processors.listery_info'
 ```

-* Make sure your Django REST framework setup has session authentication and token authentication enabled.
+* Make sure your Django REST framework setup has session authentication and token authentication enabled and includes the `django-filter` backend as one of the default filter backends.
 The settings are:

 ```
 REST_FRAMEWORK = {
 	'DEFAULT_AUTHENTICATION_CLASSES': (
+		'rest_framework.authentication.SessionAuthentication',
 		'rest_framework.authentication.TokenAuthentication',
-		'rest_framework.authentication.SessionAuthentication',
+	),
+	'DEFAULT_FILTER_BACKENDS': (
+		'django_filters.rest_framework.DjangoFilterBackend',
 	)
 }
 ```